-Social Media is one of those areas that has shaken up and redefined the way businesses communicate, connect with the community and raise their profile in the market place.
+Social Media Marketing is one of those areas that has shaken up and redefined the way businesses communicate, connect with the community and raise their profile in the market place.
 The fast pace in which this new marketing channel has taken over when it comes to profile exposure has left a lot of my clients reeling and lost when it comes to where to start and how to build this platform.
 When I raise the topic of social media with my existing clients I’m faced more often than not with blank stares and glazed over looks.
 This article is therefore for them, its a case study of the company A Bikini a Day, this dynamic duo have over 4 million followers, yep you heard me correctly 4 million!

 “They’re something like a phenomenon.